-To maintain impartiality and ensure that wholly representative data was collected, the team interviewed a broad range of stakeholders based on the stakeholder mapping.
-Respondents included direct participants in the interventions and those who may not have participated directly but were affected, such as men and boys.
-One of the criteria used for selection of respondents was to ensure that stakeholders performing different roles in the project were represented.
-The project primarily targeted women; therefore, most of the respondents for the focus group discussions were women.
+The data collection phase involved field visits to Egypt, Iraq, Jordan and Lebanon in July 2016 as well as virtual communications with stakeholders in Iraq and Syria.
+Respondents included participants in interventions and those who may not have participated directly but were affected, such as men and boys.
+One of the criteria used for selection of respondents was ensuring stakeholders with different roles in the project were represented.
+The project primarily targeted women; therefore, the focus group discussions were primarily with women.
 Wherever possible and relevant, men were also included.
-Focus group discussions (FGDs), in-depth interviews and semi-structured interviews were conducted with different sets of stakeholders in all four countries.
+Focus group discussions (FGDs), in-depth interviews and semistructured interviews were conducted with different sets of stakeholders in all four countries.